crs4/bbmri-it-school-tutorials/07-tutorial-fair-workflows/workflow_best_practices.md

 ## Automate maintenance

 Maintaining workflows over time can be challenging.
-LifeMonitor is a service that helps you monitor the health of your workflows and notifies you when issues arise.
+[LifeMonitor](https://lifemonitor.eu) is a service that helps you automate workflow maintenance, including the application of workflow best practices and the periodic monitoring of the health of your workflows through test execution, providing notifications when issues arise.

 > ⚠️ **Development vs. Production Instances**
 >